Agisoft Metashape Professional supports the processing of multispectral images captured with DJI P4 Multispectral drone.

 Add images only in TIFF format to the project (all selected at once).
 Don't add JPG files from the RGB camera that may also be present in the images folder.

 If this data is missing, then set accuracy (m) manually.
-Select Set Accuracy... command from the context menu of an image on the Reference pane and input accuracy data both for a position (i.e. x,y,z coordinates) and orientation (i.e. [yaw, pitch, roll] angles) data.
+Select Set Accuracy... command from the images context menu on the Reference pane and input accuracy data both for a position (i.e. x,y,z coordinates) and orientation (i.e. [yaw, pitch, roll] angles) data.
 It is possible to select several cameras and apply Set Accuracy... command simultaneously to all of them.

 Only the Sun sensor option is to be used for the Reflectance calibration if no radiometric panel had been used and no calibration images had been provided for the dataset.